The Different Types Of Cooker Hoods For Your Kitchen

 Venting Hob (Hob With Built-In Extractor):

-A little bit of a wild card here at the end and only really applies if you want an induction hob.
 Venting hobs have a cooker hood built into the centre of the hob itself, drawing the air and grease down as you cook.
 The hood

 Things to consider:

 These appliances will cost more, but you are getting two in one.
-They can take up quite a bit of cabinet space under your hob depending on the model so you may have to sacrifice that cutlery tray under your hob.
+They can take up quite a bit of cabinet space under your hob, depending on the model, so you may have to sacrifice that cutlery tray under your hob.

 How Do You Work Out The Extraction Rate Needed For Your Kitchen?